j3soon/arxiv-utils/README.md

   - **Firefox Only** PDF using HTTP http://arxiv.org/pdf/2003.13678.pdf
 - Test PDF download (`Download PDF (arxiv-utils)`) in abstract.
 In firefox, only mouse left-click works, middle-click open up the original PDF page in a new tab.
+  - Change filename format options, reload page, and download to verify the filename is changed.
+  - Reset filename format option to default, reload page, and download to verify the filename format is default.

 ## Related Extensions